 Under some state laws, CBD products derived from hemp are still illegal.
 Meanwhile, marijuana-derived CBD products are legal in some states.

 Congress’ most recent ruling in 2018 removed industrial hemp as a Schedule I drug from the federal Controlled Substance List(91).
-This law allows for a hemp market and sales across state borders.
+This law allows for a hemp market and sales across state borders with proper commercial licensing.

 CBD oil contains cannabidiol, which is a non-psychoactive compound extracted from hemp plants.
 Due to its potential anti-inflammatory and neuroprotective properties, CBD is commonly used in health and wellness products.